 Every week day during Lent, about 75 Waffle Shop volunteers serve an average of 500 lunches.

 For dessert, there are pies – fudge pie and cream pie on the day that I visited.
-They’ve also got peppermint ice cream, which they buy in bulk from Schnucks every November and keep under lock and key until Easter Sunday.
+They’ve also got peppermint ice cream.

-The Calvary Waffle Shop is open every week day during Lent (until April 22) from 11 a.m. – 1:30 p.m.
+The Calvary Waffle Shop is open during Lent from 11 a.m. – 1:30 p.m.
 If you’re so inclined, you can listen to a short sermon by a visiting pastor every morning at 12:05.